Navigation

 Drag the scene to the timeline at the bottom of the Vertex window and move the play-head into this new container by clicking on the top of the timeline.

 In the background, Vertex instructs Ventuz to start the Ventuz Runtime and load this project and scene.
 This may take up to 1 minute.
-This delay will only happen the first time.
-When loading other Scenes from this project as Runtime is already loaded, the delay will not take place.
+This delay will only happen the first time a scene is loaded.
+When loading other scenes from this project as Runtime is already loaded, the delay will not take place.

-When scrubing through this new container, the cube will rotate on its X-Axis following the keyframes in Ventuz.
+When scrubing, or dragging the playhead, through this new container, the cube will rotate on its X-Axis following the keyframes in Ventuz.

 Controlling Parameters in Vertex